 This is something that local companies, including dentists, have started up to help people from, well, getting too many cavities!

 Learn more from Halloween Candy Buy Back.
-You can also check with your dentist to see if they participate or if they know of another dental office that does.
+Check with your dentist to see if they participate or if they know of another dental office that does.

 There are some kidney-friendly candy options and some that aren’t so kidney-friendly.

 The top candy to avoid is black licorice.
-This can cause irregularities with potassium and blood pressure.
+This can cause irregularities in potassium and blood pressure.

 To help keep treats in check, add them to a snack that includes some fiber to slow down the absorption of sugars.
 Spread them out by making a kidney-friendly rendition of frozen yogurt bark.

 If you just want to get them out of the house, donate them to soldiers or even your dentist office.

 While candy won’t outright benefit your kidneys, there can be a place for it to fit.
 By giving ourselves permission to enjoy candy from time to time, it loses power over us and we remain in control of our health, kidneys, and all.